ORNL/cpp-proposals-pub/D1673/blas_interface.md

 This proposal refers to almost all of `basic_mdspan`'s features, including `extents`, `layout`, and `accessor_policy`.
-We expect implementations to use all of them for optimizations, for example to extract the scaling factor from a `scaled_view` result in order to call an optimized BLAS library directly.
+We expect implementations to use all of them for optimizations, for example to extract the scaling factor from the return value of `scaled` in order to call an optimized BLAS library directly.

 Suppose that a general customization point `get_mdspan` existed,